M4RC0Sx/poetry-plugin-exec/README.md

 Poetry plugin to define and execute shell scripts in pyproject.toml file like npm run.

 > [!IMPORTANT]
-> This plugin only works on Poetry versins >=2.1.0 installed on Python versions >=3.9!
+> This plugin only works on Poetry versions >=2.1.0 installed on Python versions >=3.9!

 ## Installation